bjlkeng/bjlkeng.github.io/source/posts/building-a-qa-bot-of-me-with-openai-and-cloudflare.rst

 250 tokens using the above mentioned OpenAI :code:`Tiktoken` encoder.
 This mostly chunks it into paragraphs since I mostly have shorter paragraphs.

-Next, I prompted the ChatGPT (GPT3) API with the following:
+Next, I prompted the ChatGPT (GPT 3.5) API with the following:

 .. code::